antimof/UxPlay/README.txt

 [Fink](http://finkproject.org) or [Homebrew](http://brew.sh), or by a
 download from <https://cmake.org/download/>.

-First install OpenSSL and libplist: static versions of these libaries will be used, so they can be uninstalled after UxPlay is built.
+First install OpenSSL and libplist: static versions of these libraries will be used, so they can be uninstalled after UxPlay is built.
 These are available in MacPorts and Homebrew, or they can easily be built from source (see instructions at the end of this README; this requires